Shreks Adventure London

 You navigate the tour in a group.
 Our group consisted of around 20 people.
 Some people had push chairs.
 Reviews state that the attraction is aimed at children aged 6 – 12 years, but there is no age restriction.
 You do come across a few scary (ish?!) characters, and there are a few bits that are designed to startle you, but nothing at all sinister, so unless your child is particularly nervous, I think almost all will love it.

 Off you go on a fun filled tour that takes place in Shrek’s home, the magical and mysterious Far Far Away.
 You find yourself being transported to Fairytale World.
 Here you come face to face with some familiar faces and one particular devious little character.
 Prepare to join in, to sing and to dance.
 Each part is fantastically portrayed by enthusiastic, talented actors and actresses.
 There is plenty of opportunity for the children (and adults!) to participate.
 My 6 yo daughter was in her element being so involved and immersed in the action.
-My 10 yo son, isn’t so keen on audience participation.
+My 10 year old son, isn’t so keen on audience participation.
 He was a little on edge because of this and occasionally hid behind me ensure he was not singled out to join in!

-The 4D bus ride is fantastic fun and exhilarating.
+The Shrek 4D bus ride is fantastic fun and exhilarating.
 It is not frightening unless you are particularly sensitive to motion/surprise.

-Watch out for the Mirror Maze.
+Watch out for the Shrek Mirror Maze.
 Our group took the wrong path on many occasions and ended up being rescued by Sleeping Beauty – all part of the fun, nothing to be concerned about!